mozilla/node-firefox-find-ports/README.md

 We also do not support Windows yet--we have no parser, tests or test data for Windows.
 But there are placeholders in the code marked with `TODO: Windows` that indicate where the Windows code would need to be added.
 If you want to contribute, those are the *gaps* that need to be filled in order for this to work on Windows.

-**NOTE**

-*This is a work in progress.
-Things will probably be missing and broken while we move from `fx-ports` to `firefox-find-ports`.
-Please have a look at the [existing issues](https://github.com/mozilla/node-firefox-find-ports/issues), and/or [file more](https://github.com/mozilla/node-firefox-find-ports/issues/new) if you find any! :-)*

 ## Installation

 ### From git